afreen23/songbot/README-React.js.md

-# ReactJs --- Web Version of songbot
+# ReactJs --- Web Version of musicbot

 This project contains the UI for the songBot made in [ReactJs](https://reactjs.org/) and [material-ui](https://github.com/mui-org/material-ui).React is a javascript library for building user interfaces and Material UI is a CSS Framework and a set of React Components that implement Google’s Material Design.